sr-murthy/financial-services-register-api/docs/sources/usage.rst

      'Type of business or Individual': 'Firm',
      'Name': 'Hiscox MGA Ltd (Postcode: EC2N 4BQ)'}]

-Searches for non-existent firms will trigger an :py:class:`~fs_register_api_client.exceptions.FSRegisterApiResponseException` indicating that no data found in the FS Register for the given name:
+Searches for non-existent firms will trigger an :py:class:`~financial_services_register_api.exceptions.FinancialServicesRegisterApiResponseException` indicating that no data found in the FS Register for the given name:

 .. code:: python

    >>> client.search_frn('a nonexistent firm')
    Traceback (most recent call last):
    ...
-   fs_register_api_client.api.FSRegisterApiResponseException: No data found in FSR API response.
+   financial_services_register_api.api.FinancialServicesRegisterApiResponseException: No data found in FSR API response.
 Please check the search parameters and try again.

 A few examples are given below of IRN searches.